-In some cases, a player may not be able to place every figure on their starting force within their purple starting area, or along the map edge chosen to be their starting area.
+In some cases, a player's starting force may not fit in their chosen starting area.
 If so, the players will expand their starting areas.
 The expansion of a starting area is only to be used when a player has filled all possible squares in their starting area without placing all of their figures.
 When placing game elements, the largest multi-base game elements must be placed first, and then the next largest, etc., until you are placing single-base figures.
 Multi-based characters must be placed in such a way that as much of their base as possible is in the starting area.

-For 16x16 square maps, a player must attempt to fit all game elements along their starting edge, regardless of how they personally want to set up their force.
+A player must attempt to fit all game elements along their starting edge, regardless of how they personally want to set up their force.
 The player must fit in all their game elements as best as possible.